 - Addiction Prevention and Intervention

-Regulations vary by state, so it’s important to research specific requirements before enrolling in a program.
+Regulations vary by state, so it’s important to research specific counselor requirements before enrolling in a program.

-A doctoral degree is not required to practice as a chemical dependency counselor but earning one can still be beneficial.
+A doctoral degree in behavioral science is not required to practice as a licensed chemical dependency counselor but earning one can still be beneficial.
 These programs are ideal for licensed professionals with significant work experience in addiction.
-Those interested in holding positions of leadership, performing substance abuse research, and/or teaching at the postsecondary level are best served by this type of degree.
+Those interested in holding positions of leadership, performing substance abuse research, and/or teaching at the postsecondary level are best served by this type of behavioral science degree.

 - Epidemiology of Drug and Substance Abuse